What are VAX Computer Systems?

 VAX stands for Virtual Address eXtension.
 VAX computer systems refer to a series of 32-bit minicomputers designed by DEC or Digital Equipment Corporation.
 Simply put, VAX is the hardware, and DEC is the company that produced VAX.
 The series started with the VAX-11/780 in 1977 – the first commercially successful model.

-VAX computers primarily ran the VAX/VMS operating system, which was later known as OpenVMS.
-In modern days, the use of this OS is very niche – particularly used by organizations to run mission-critical legacy workloads.
+VAX computers primarily ran the VAX/VMS operating system, which later evolved into OpenVMS.
+In modern days, the use of this OS is very niche, particularly used by organizations to run mission-critical legacy workloads.

 VAX computers were produced for over a decade, with the final model launched in the early 1990s.
 After that, DEC moved on to a new system.
 The successor to VAX was called DEC Alpha.